Open-Cascade-SAS/OCCT/dox/introduction/introduction.md

 **DejaVu** fonts are a font family based on the Vera Fonts under a permissive license (MIT-like, https://dejavu-fonts.github.io/License.html).
 DejaVu Sans (basic Latin sub-set) is used by OCCT as fallback font when no system font is available.

-**Delabella** is an open-source, cross-platform implementation of the Newton Apple Wrapper algorithm producing 2D Delaunay triangulation.
-Delabella is used by BRepMesh as one of alternative 2D triangulation algorithms.
-Delabella is licensed under the MIT license (https://github.com/msokalski/delabella).

 Adobe Systems, Inc. provides **Adobe Reader**, which can be used to view files in Portable Document Format (PDF).

 **CAS.CADE** and **Open CASCADE** are registered trademarks of OPEN CASCADE S.A.S.